Cleomenes I: Boeotian War (506 BC)

-Revengeful after the humiliation he suffered, Cleomenes set up a large coalition against Athens, gathering the Peloponnesian League, Boeotia, and Chalkis (on the island of Euboea), which pushed Athens to seek an alliance with Persia—another reason for Cleomenes' intervention.
+Revengeful after the humiliation he suffered, Cleomenes set up a large coalition against Athens, gathering the Peloponnesian League, Boeotia, and Chalcis (on the island of Euboea), which pushed Athens to seek an alliance with Persia—another reason for Cleomenes's intervention.
 The goal was again to install Isagoras as tyrant.
 However, once the Peloponnesian army arrived at Eleusis in Western Attica, the Corinthians refused to continue and returned home.
 Demaratus, the Eurypontid king, similarly disagreed with Cleomenes and took the rest of the allies with him back to the Peloponnese, thus effectively calling off the invasion.
 As a result, the Athenians easily defeated the Boeotians, then Chalkis.
-The most frequent explanation for the Corinthians' decision is that they ignored Cleomenes' plan to install a tyrant in Athens; they thought would be an unjust act once they learned about it.
+The most frequent explanation for the Corinthians' decision is that they ignored Cleomenes's plan to install a tyrant in Athens; they thought would be an unjust act once they learned about it.

 Several modern historians find this change of mood unconvincing and have offered alternative theories.
 Lawrence Tritle has suggested instead that after Cleomenes retreated from the Acropolis, he captured Eleusis and left Isagoras in charge there until his return with the full army.
 The following year, the Spartans and their allies discovered at Eleusis that Athens had retaken this city; without a secure base in Attica, the whole expedition appeared hopeless and was cancelled.
 Simon Hornblower thinks that the Peloponnesians only learned about the alliance between Athens and Persia once they reached Eleusis, and they did not want to go to war with the latter.

 While near Eleusis, Cleomenes may have destroyed some trees in the sacred area of the city, probably for military reasons.

 This failed invasion had several consequences.
 Firstly, a law was passed in Sparta forbidding the two kings to go on campaign at the same time, in order to avoid another dangerous disagreement on the field.
 Secondly, the organisation of the Peloponnesian League was considerably amended.
 Sparta had to concede its allies the creation of a League congress, in which the allies could vote on declaring war and making peace.

 A few years later, possibly in 504, the first recorded congress of the Peloponnesian League took place in Sparta, during which the restoration of Hippias to Athens was debated.
 The Spartans wished to restore him because they said they had been tricked by the false oracles of the Alcmeonids, which prompted the removal of Hippias in 510.
 Hippias was present and pleaded his cause in Sparta, but the allies led by Corinth rejected the proposal.
 Hippias then left Greece for good, perhaps to the island of Chios.
-Although some scholars have assumed this reversal of Sparta's foreign policy was Cleomenes' doing, it seems that he played no part in this, because Herodotus does not mention him at all.
-Ste.Croix instead writes that Sparta's support of Hippias came from Cleomenes' opponents in the city, who considered the new regime in Athens to be more hostile to Sparta than Hippias.
+Although some scholars have assumed this reversal of Sparta's foreign policy was Cleomenes's doing, it seems that he played no part in this, because Herodotus does not mention him at all.
+Ste.Croix instead writes that Sparta's support of Hippias came from Cleomenes's opponents in the city, who considered the new regime in Athens to be more hostile to Sparta than Hippias.